 Preregistration is required for all webinars.
 Our webinars are recorded and all registrants will receive the recording the next business day.
 Unless otherwise noted, BBGS webinars are $5 for members and $15 for non-members

 Many of our classes sell out so we strongly encourage you to register early.
 Please be advised that if you elect to come to a class without pre-registering, you will be turned away if the class is full.
 If you do attend a class as a walk-in, you must pay with exact cash or a check.

-BBGS members receive special pricing on all classes and lectures.
-Want to enjoy our classes and lectures at reduced prices?
+BBGS members receive special pricing on all webinars, classes and lectures.
+Want to enjoy our educational events at reduced prices?
 Become a member now.

 Want to teach a class at the Bellevue Botanical Garden?
 Please read our guidelines.

 Janet Egger will show you the basics of perennial plant breeding and how to do it from home.
 This is a class for the home gardener who wants to learn more about how plants are bred and how to do it themselves.
 Janet has bred perennials professionally since the 1980s.
 She bred Podophyllum ‘Spotty Dotty’ and the colored foliage Heuchera, among many other perennials. $5 BBGS members/$15 nonmembers.
 Shown is Heuchera 'Forever Purple."Find out more »